 Meeting My Brother by Jennifer Dukoff

-“Meeting My Brother” is a heartwarming, one of a kind children’s book about donor conceived siblings meeting and becoming family.
+“Meeting My Brother” is a heartwarming, one of a kind children’s book about donor-conceived siblings meeting and becoming a family.
 It is written for children approximately 9 years old and under, through the eyes of a child, introducing them to the concept and notion that they have siblings.
-It explains in a simplistic, playful, and easy to grasp manner how they are related to one another, but don’t live in the same house.
+It explains in a simplistic, playful, and easy to grasp manner how they are related to one another but don’t live in the same house.

 Mini Mia and Her Darling Uncle by Pija Lindenbaum

 Mini Mia loves her Uncle Tommy.
 They hang out in coffee bars, go for walks, swim, and do other fun stuff.
 But one day Fergus appears in her uncle’s kitchen.
 Mini Mia does not want to share Tommy with his new boyfriend.
 She thinks Fergus should go back to where he came from in Scotland.
 But Fergus doesn’t disappear that easily . . .

 Miss Molly Learns Responsibility by Kathleen S. Pero

 Miss Molly is a spunky five-year-old girl who goes on an outing with her moms.
 While she is at the park for a picnic, a shy kitten appears from behind a tree.
 Miss Molly wants to take her home, but first, her mommy and mama explain what it means to be responsible for a pet.
 Join Molly on her adventure with her parents, and you too will learn what it means to be responsible.

 Molly’s class at school is drawing pictures of their families for Open School Night, and Molly is so excited about her picture of herself, Mommy, Mama Lu, and their dog.
 But when Tommy says her picture isn’t of a family at all – because you can’t have two mommies – Molly and her school will learn that even when a family is different, it can still be loving and real.